bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 * Logistics companies with mobile trucks and drivers
 * Workforce companies with moving sales fleets

-The use cases we work with are generally catered to operations and city teams to help them get a holistic view of the real word behavior of their users and on-ground assets without any engineering bandwidth. **Locale focuses on metrics like asset utilization, user conversion, user acquisition, cost per delivery and unit economics among others.**
+The use cases we work with are generally catered to operations and city teams to help them get a holistic view of the real word behavior of their users and on-ground assets without any engineering bandwidth.
+Locale focuses on metrics like **asset utilization, user conversion, user acquisition, cost per delivery** and **unit economics** among others**.**

 ## What are the benefits that location intelligence can provide to these businesses?